christophergandrud/imfr/README.md

 Requests to databases available through the IMF API are complicated by the fact that each database uses a different set of parameters when making a request.
+(At last count, there were 43 unique parameters used in making API requests from the various databases!)
 You also have to have the list of valid input codes for each parameter.
 The `imf_parameters` function solves this problem.
+Use the function to obtain the full list of parameters and valid input codes for a given
-Use the function to obtain the full list of parameters and valid input codes for a given database:
+database:

 ``` r
 # Fetch list of valid parameters and input codes for commodity price database